Cn1K06/Bootcamp-Projects/README.md

 # Bootcamp_Projects
-## Projects I have done during Datascience Bootcamp
+## Data Science Bootcamp Projects: Real-World Applications and Insights

 My first Project is about Explorotary Data Analysis and Data Visualization of World Happiness Report